EivindArvesen/prm/README.md

 Additionally, if you need the name of the currently active project, this is available via the `$PRM_ACTIVE_PROJECT` environment variable.

 Command line arguments are available in scripts, with `$3` being the first argument after your project name.

-## Why?
-I found myself missing project management features (like those seen in text editors and IDEs) on the terminal.

-Instead of remembering what projects I am working on these days or switching between loads of terminal windows or tabs, I now use prm.

 ## Usage
 In order to work properly, prm **must** be sourced, *not* run in a subshell; i.e. `. ./prm`.